interstice1234/newreligiondata.github.io/README.md

 # New Religiosity and the Digital Study of Eudaimonia Website

-This is the official website for the Templeton project "New Religiosity and the Digital Study of Eudaimonia", built with Jekyll and hosted on GitHub Pages.
+This is the official website for the Templeton project "New Religiosity and the Digital Study of Eudaimonia".
 Visit the website at: https://newreligiosity.org

 ## Project Overview